Scientific sources

 - high risk (red dot): -30 points (with a maximum score of 49/100).

-The description of the potential risk associated with each additive, as well as the corresponding scientific sources, are available in the application.
+Yuka takes a precautionary approach to alert consumers about the potential health risks associated with additives.
+The description of these risks, as well as the corresponding scientific sources, are available in the application.